Gordon of Kabul

 Panorama in Afghanistan: the BBC’s abject surrender to the censor

-Posted in Afghanistan, BBC, British army, Delusional journalism, Media, Panorama, War, journalism by Jonathan Miller on November 6, 2007
+Posted in Afghanistan, BBC, British army, Delusional journalism, journalism, Media, Panorama, War by Deputy city editor on November 6, 2007

 The BBC in Hellmand province: inadequate journalism